-Wendy Lazarus is Co-Founder of Kids Impact Initiative, a nonprofit started in 2017 to improve the lives of the nation’s 74 million children.
-As a leading child advocate and strategist for more than 40 years, she created Kids Impact to increase the efficacy of the child advocacy field as a whole.
+Wendy Lazarus is Co-Founder of Kids Impact Initiative, a nonprofit started in 2017 to improve the lives of the nation’s 103 million young people under age 26.
+As a leading child advocate and strategist for more than forty years, she created Kids Impact to develop and promote next-generation strategies that support and strengthen the child advocacy field as a whole.
 Kids Impact analyzes advocacy trends and lessons across a broad range of issues, advancing new ways to support effective efforts already underway and strengthen accountability and advocacy for children.

 Ms. Lazarus previously served as founding Vice President of Policy for Children Now, a California-based child advocacy organization where she developed strategies now widely used by advocates across the country.
 She also served as the first Director of Health for the Children’s Defense Fund, where she led a major reform of Medicaid that benefited 13 million children.
 In addition, Ms. Lazarus consulted on children’s issues for the Conrad Hilton and The Piton Foundations.

 Throughout her career, Ms. Lazarus has pioneered a form of child advocacy that blends rigorous research and policy development with compelling narrative to advance policies and practices that support children’s well-being.
 Ms. Lazarus has repeatedly been at the forefront of child advocacy, identifying changes in society that will significantly impact children and developing policy agendas to serve their interest.
 For example, under her leadership at The Children’s Partnership, technology and digital opportunity have come to be seen as a major equity issue affecting children as well as a ladder of opportunity if appropriately addressed.